jackchen129/MAGenie/README.md

-# Metagenomic Pathogen Identification Pipeline
+# Metagenomic Pathogen Identification Pipeline (MetaPathID)
 The Metagenomic Pathogen Identification Pipeline is designed to improve pathogen identification in metagenomic datasets.